Gleams-Machine/jaxa/tests/usecases/UseCases.md

 I want to execute Tests in a TestPlan
 So that I can assign the status of a Test Execution
 ```

+## Tags to Jira Fields

+it's all about the custom fields

+What about TestSets?